Resonances in the early Universe: Results

 \subsection{Tunneling Probability as a Function of B}

-To obtain the behavior of $TP_{WKB}$ as a function of the parameter $B$, we leave this parameter free to vary and fix the others in $E=4.012$, $A=0.000787$ and $\sigma-12.5$ in Eq. $(\ref{TP_WKB})$.
-An example of the $TP_{WKB} \times B$ graph can be seen in Figure \ref{Variando B}, where we have a graph with 100 values of $B$, starting at $B=10110$ and ending at $B=11100$, in intervals of $\Delta B=10$.
-As is clear from Figure \ref{Variando B}, $TP_{WKB}$ does not develop significant resonances when varying $B$.
-This means that, in this case, the universe is more likely to be born with the highest value of $B$.
+To obtain the behavior of $TP_{WKB}$ as a function of the parameter $B$, we leave this parameter free to vary and fix the others in $E=72.5$, $A=0.0759$, $\sigma=-16.65$ and $\alpha = 0.0801$ in Eq. $(\ref{TP_WKB})$.
+An example of the $TP_{WKB} \times B$ graph can be seen in Figure \ref{Variando B}, where we have a graph with 400 values of $B$, starting at $B=0.0341$ and ending at $B=4.0241$, in intervals of $\Delta B=0.01$.
+In Figure \ref{Variando B}, we can see the appearance of resonance behavior for the variation of the parameter $B$.
+Thus, the highest tunneling probability occurs for the resonant value $B = 3.6391$, which is less than the maximum value of $B$ considered $B_{max} = 4.0241$.
+Therefore, it is more likely that the universe is born with this resonant value of $B$.

 \FloatBarrier